Spanier Lectures on Monte Carlo Methods and Virtual Photonics

 Dr. Jerry Spanier, Claremont University Emeritus Professor of Mathematics, and Beckman Laser Institute Research Faculty, has developed a short course on Monte Carlo methods, 'Monte Carlo Methods and Virtual Photonics'.
-The course has been given in six 1.5 hour classes.
-All course materials, including lectures and slides are available on the LAMMP website: Course Website The primary audience consists of students, postdocs, researchers, faculty and visiting scientists at the Beckman Laser Institute, Department of Biomedical Engineering, and the Center for Complex Biological Systems (CCSB).
-The course is open to all who are interested in learning about this versatile and robust model for describing many physical systems.
-Topics treated are the equations of radiative transport, the simulation process, the connections between the physical and the computational models, the simulation process, and diffusion and higher order transport approximations.
+The course was given in six 90 minute classes in 2007.
+The course materials are available below.
+The primary audience consisted of students, postdocs, researchers, faculty and visiting scientists at the Beckman Laser Institute, Department of Biomedical Engineering, and the Center for Complex Biological Systems (CCBS).
+The lectures were open to all who were interested in learning about this versatile and robust model for describing many physical systems.
+Topics treated were the equations of radiative transport, the simulation process, the connections between the physical and the computational models, the simulation process, and diffusion and higher order transport approximations.

-Emphasis is placed on ideas most important for intelligent use of Monte Carlo codes, and both conventional and more advanced Monte Carlo techniques will be treated.
-This informal series is meant to help integrate and expand the use of efficient computational methods across the LAMMP core technologies and to spur the development of written and audio-visual content for the future LAMMP Workshops on the Virtual Tissue System (VTS) and its software byproducts the Application Toolkits (ATKs).
-An attempt is being made, thanks to the joint sponsorship of these lectures by LAMMP and CCBS, to capture and digitize the lectures for the future development of more polished educational materials.
+Emphasis was placed on ideas most important for intelligent use of Monte Carlo codes, and both conventional and more advanced Monte Carlo techniques were treated.
+This informal series was meant to help integrate and expand the use of efficient computational methods across the LAMMP core technologies and to spur the development of written and audio-visual content for the future LAMMP Workshops on the Virtual Tissue System (VTS) and its software byproducts the Application Toolkits (ATKs).
+These Lectures inspired the Workshops which led to the annual Short Courses in Computational Biophotonics (SCCB) made possible through support from the NIH (R25-GM103818).